briantanabe/project-log/projects/Sour Candy.md

 ## Strategy
 Based on the different recipes, I think I want to try three approaches: a corn starch setting test (used in real Sour Patch Kids), a pectin based approach, and the BA gelatin-pectin combo approach.
 While I don't have corn syrup on hand, my hope is sugar will suffice for now.
 Additionally, I'll be testing a single flavor to compare texture and get the pH right.

+I also will not be extensively testing different ingredients, as the goal is to try my hand at each of these before diving any deeper.

 **Cornstarch Recipe (r00)**
 | Instruction | Amount
 |-|-|